 When accessing digital materials from the library from home, you will need to use your Ninernet ID and password to authenticate that you are a UNC Charlotte associated user.
 If you have any issues accessing digital materials at the library, please chat with us or email email@example.com.

 If you find a book that is only available in print, you can place a hold on this item through the library search system and pick it up from Atkins when it is available.
-If the service desk isn't busy, you can be in and out of Atkins with your materials in minutes.
+If the Information and Research desk isn't busy, you can be in and out of Atkins with your materials in minutes.
+There are also self check out stations located near our holds shelf on the main floor.

 This is a great question!
 First, I'd start exploring the library's website, especially our Research & Write section, to become familiar with the resources we offer.
 Try using our main search system to locate your favorite book or film.
 Our search systems aren't like Google, so they may feel a little strange at first.
 Taking time to practice with them now will help you feel more confident when you need to start your research paper later.